archivesspace/archivesspace/README.md

      cd \path\to\archivesspace
      archivesspace.bat

+This will start ArchivesSpace running in foreground mode (so it will shut down when you close your terminal window).
+Log output will be written to the file `logs/archivesspace.out`.

-the system will log to the console as it starts up, and after a minute or so, you should be able to point your browser to http://localhost:8080/ and access the ArchivesSpace application.
+The first time it starts, the system will take a minute or so to start up.
+Once it is ready, you should be able to point your browser to http://localhost:8080/ and access the ArchivesSpace application.